 From A Wiki of Ice and Fire

 The Iron Throne is the seat of kings in the Seven Kingdoms and is often used as a metonymic device to refer to the king's authority.
-The king often holds audiences and dispenses Justice from atop it and other individuals who act on the king's behalf, such as his Hand or regent, may sit on the throne in his absence.
+The king often holds audiences and dispenses justice from atop it in the Red Keep's throne room.
+Only the Hand of the King may sit on the throne in the king's absence.
 The chair itself is cold and hard, with many jagged edges.

 The Iron Throne was constructed by Aegon I Targaryen, the first king of the Seven Kingdoms.
-Aegon the Conqueror had the Throne made from the swords surrendered by his enemies.
+Aegon the Conqueror had the throne made from the swords surrendered by his enemies.
 It is supposed to have taken a thousand blades to make, heated in the breath of Balerion the Black Dread.
-The hammering had taken fifty-nine days.
+The hammering took fifty-nine days.

 - See also: House Targaryen